Table of Contents

 1. Lowering access to trade finance

 Trade finance has traditionally been shaped by high thresholds, from complex onboarding and specialized knowledge, to entrenched processes that implicitly favor larger corporates.
-However, complexity should not be something businesses are required to navigate before they can participate.
+However, it should not be something businesses must navigate complexity before they can participate.

 A more sustainable future for trade finance starts by rethinking the first point of entry.
-Access does not need to be comprehensive or fully embedded from day one.
+In practice, access does not need to be comprehensive or fully embedded from day one.
 Instead, platforms and institutions can offer gradual engagement, by allowing businesses to explore, learn, and participate incrementally.

 2. Revealing the hidden value in data